 - Anal irritation and inflammation

-- Blood or pus in your bowel movement
+- You have blood or pus in your bowel movement.

-- Trouble eating, drinking, or keeping food down
+- You have trouble eating, drinking, or keeping food down.

 Treatment for chronic diarrhea